malexer/SublimeClassNavigator/README.md

 # Class Navigator

-Class Navigator helps to quickly go to class defenition in a current file.
+Class Navigator helps to quickly go to class definition in a current file.

 It is using "Goto Symbol..." under the hood with some additional filtering.